-11.1 The Community Assembly Manager submitted a report containing the South Community Assembly Community Involvement Plan 2012/13, which set out a clear programme of delivery for engaging with local residents over

-- 11.2 In response to a question from a member of the public, the Chair stated that whilst the Community Assembly Team may have provided assistance to fora or community groups, if requested, the Assembly has, and never would, favour any one group over another. - 11.3 RESOLVED: That the South Community Assembly adopts the South Community Assembly Community Involvement Plan for 2012/13, as appended to the report now submitted, as the basis for involving local residents across the area in the work of the Community Assembly and other local issues over the next twelve months.
+- 11.1 The Community Assembly Manager submitted a report containing the South Community Assembly Community Involvement Plan 2012/13, which set out a clear programme of delivery for engaging with local residents over the next twelve months, as well as providing a focal point of information that could be shared between key agencies about what activities/events were taking place to deliver consultation that affected neighbourhoods across the Community Assembly area. - 11.2 In response to a question from a member of the public, the Chair stated that whilst the Community Assembly Team may have provided assistance to fora or community groups, if requested, the Assembly has, and never would, favour any one group over another. - 11.3 RESOLVED: That the South Community Assembly adopts the South Community Assembly Community Involvement Plan for 2012/13, as appended to the report now submitted, as the basis for involving local residents across the area in the work of the Community Assembly and other local issues over the next twelve months.

-12. SOUTH COMMUNITY ASSEMBLY REPRESENTATION ON SHEFFIELD HOMES SOUTH WEST AREA BOARD
+12. NOMINATION OF A COUNCILLOR TO SHEFFIELD HOMES SOUTH WEST AREA BOARD

-The Community Assembly Manager submitted a report on the proposed nomination of a Councillor from the Community Assembly to serve on the Sheffield Homes South West Area Board.
+The Community Assembly Manager submitted a report on the proposed nomination of a Councillor from the Community Assembly to serve on the Sheffield Homes South West Area Board